For more information on the ancient form of divination, watch one of Philip’s videos: https://www.youtube.com/watch?v=ERvU3AETgsM.

 Lundgren highlighted several popular urban legend remedies that do not work.
 These include the use of crystals, sage, and crucifixes without the image of Jesus.
 Regarding sage, she says, “God forbid you sage!”
 What she means is that oftentimes sage exacerbates the situation.
 Leave it to the professionals.
-She discounts the use of brake dust (yeah, as in the dust from your car’s brakes) and lines of salt.
+She discounts the use of brick dust and lines of salt.
 (Lines of salt work on earthbound spirits but not all demons.)

 There are a couple of remedies that do work, such as wearing a Star of David or a crucifix with Jesus’ image.
 Holy water is also advisable.

 Lundgren is affable and blunt.
 She cautions people to never provoke demons, shadow people, and negative earthbound spirits.
 She does not charge any fees and is available for remote removals.
 For more information, visit her website at http://www.ghostsandgirlsparanormal.com/ and https://mysticconnections.org/.

 Consider becoming a member of The Midnight Society, midnight.fm, and listen to June’s archived interview.